Featured this week,

 synthesizer", which produce a "rich bass bottom end".

-John can be seen and heard performing with the 'Tropical Jazz duo' , which is
+John can be seen and heard performing solo or with the 'ElectroKoustic duo' , which is

-John performing with flautist Arch Thompson, and also as the 'Tropical Jazz Trio' at local venues in the DC area.
+(occasionally) John performing with flautist Arch Thompson at local venues in the DC area.

 Drummer, Percussionist Names Thompson

 is from Ann Arbor, Michigan.
 His musical styles are Latin rhythms, funk,

 hip-hop, reggae and jazz.
 He grew up in a musical household where his father, a Haitian conga player, performed

 Latin and Haitian music.
 Names first drums were crafted from his bedroom dresser and coffee pots at age

 11 - to the chagrin of his mother, who then purchased him his first drum kit.
 He began playing drums in

 1983 in local rock bands and in Church.
 In 1990 he moved to Phoenix, Arizona